Firm Performance and Employee Downsizing: The Moderating Role of National Culture

-Andre L. Honoree and Mario Krenn
+Andre Honoree, Mario Krenn

 A limitation in the downsizing literature is its lack of attention on how firms’ institutional context interacts with firm’s internal drivers of employee downsizing.
 This study examines the firm performance - employee downsizing relationship in 1,747 firms across 35 countries over three years and demonstrates that while this relationship is similar among firms across countries, its magnitude varies across countries, and that the cultural dimensions of in-group collectivism, power distance, uncertainty avoidance help explain this variance.
 Implications from these findings and future directions for employee downsizing research and practice are discussed.